RubensZimbres/Repo-2016/Readme.md

 ------------------
 PYTHON CODES:

-Python - Autoencoder MNIST:	is an autoencoder model for classification of images, in this case, the MNIST dataset.
+Python - Autoencoder MNIST:	is an autoencoder model for classification of images, in this case, the MNIST dataset, with model Checkpoint to save weights.

-Python - Autoencoder for Text Classification:	is an autoencoder model for classification of text made with Keras.
+Python - Autoencoder for Text Classification:	is an autoencoder model for classification of text made with Keras, with model Checkpoint.

-Python - Deep Learning with Lasagne:	is a deep neural network developed with Lasagne.
+Python - Deep Learning with Lasagne:	is a deep neural network developed with Lasagne, where you can see values of weights.

 Python - Face Recognition:	is a model using OpenCV to detect faces.